 Action Progress 1.
 Further roll out of personal days.
 Personal Days were launched Council-wide during April 2019.
 2. Provide the panel with details on what the Neurological sickness category covers.
+Information was provided to the Chief Executive, Executive Directors and Heads of Service.
 3. Various changes to the Performance Report as noted to ensure focus and suitability for audience.
 The changes were completed ahead of submission to Cabinet.
 4. Investigate potential to link Council Tax e-billing to digital benefits systems.
 E-billing is being promoted at Employee Perks roadshows.
 Forms to sign up are being introduced to the recruitment process to encourage new employees to sign-up.
 Employee text messaging service will be used to send a link to sign up.